SACAS went Global

 1.4 Processing an Appeal about a SACAS Ireland outcome

-On receiving an appeal the relevant details are recorded on an appeals form.
-The appeals form (and other relevant detail) is passed to the Quality manager for review.
-A formal acknowledgment will be given to the appellant in writing and will be sent via e-mail as well as by hand ensuring the appellant knows that the appeal is received and the process of investigation has started.
+On receiving an appeal, the relevant details are recorded on an appeals form.
+The appeals form (and other relevant details) is passed to the Quality manager for review.
+A formal acknowledgment will be provided to the appellant in writing and will be sent via email as well as by hand, ensuring the appellant is aware that the appeal has been received and the investigation process has commenced.

-No person engaged in the appeal handling process was part of the audit being carried out, as part of any audits in the past two years at the organization, or consulted at the appealing company for the past two years;
+No person involved in the appeal handling process was part of any audit carried out by the organization in the past two years, nor had they been consulted by the appealing company in the past two years.

 SACAS Ireland is responsible for all decisions at all levels of the appeals-handling process.
 SACAS Ireland shall ensure that the persons engaged in the appeals-handling process are different from those who carried out the audits and made the certification decisions.